 Your identification (ID) must:

-- Display your first and last name exactly as it appears on your Authorization to Test Letter
+- Display your first and last name exactly as it appears in your CASLI Exam System account

 - Have a permanently-affixed photograph of your face

 - Be current — expired IDs will not be accepted